 Short curls can also make a stylish look for gents with office jobs.
 While curls can appear messy and a little wild when left to grow long, they look neat and elegant when short.
 Try the look for yourself when you’re sick of battling your natural kink every morning.

-Striking a balance between hair that is business-appropriate and hair that is fashion-forward is never simple, but a mid-fade undercut makes it look easy.
-This stylish haircut is a top choice for gents and one of the most on-trend styles for 2017.
+Striking a balance between hair that is business-appropriate and hair that is fashion-forward is never simple, but a mid fade undercut makes it look easy.
+This stylish haircut is a top choice for gents and one of the most on-trend hairstyles.
 Thanks to its neat, gently faded sides and military roots, this cut comes off as sharp, proper and polished.

 5. Side-Parted Quiff